zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

 ## **Step 3:** Migration Utilities

-This exercise will introduce how to automate tasks using Essbase Command Line Interface.
+With this exercise you will learn how to automate tasks using Essbase Command Line Interface.

-Import base cube using Application Workbook structures sheet from CLI
+1. **Import Sample Basic from CLI**:

 Before you start, copy the provided file [Sample_Basic.xlsx](https://objectstorage.us-ashburn-1.oraclecloud.com/p/84mR3q7KTI_8Fnno0QzJRAMX4HsPPTmU2863GqOo-ok/n/natdsepltfrmanalyticshrd1/b/Essbase-Workshop/o/Sample_Basic.xlsx) to your CLI directory.

   ![](./images/image14_89.png)

-The file Sample_Basic.xlsx will be imported using CLI and form the starting point for the rest of the exercise
+The file Sample_Basic.xlsx will be imported using CLI and it will be used for rest of the exercise

-1. Next deploy the the Sample cube using the Sample_Basic.xlsx file.
-Call the application Sample01
+1. Enter below command to deploy the the Sample cube using the Sample_Basic.xlsx file.
+Name the application **Sample01** and cube as **base**.

     ```
     <copy> esscs.bat deploy --help